bitrix24/b24restdocs/api-reference/timeman/schedule/timeman-schedule-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- required parameter specifications are missing
-- examples are missing
+- examples are absent
 - success response is missing
 - error response is missing